GIC Logo

 • • 2 years of Social Science

-• • 4 years of additional core courses
+• • 4 additional core courses

-GPA/Test Score Sliding Scale
+D1 GPA/Test Score Sliding Scale

 Higher GPA = lower required test score (and vice versa).
+Based on the SAT (out of 1600) and ACT sum score.

-GPA 3.55+SAT 400 / ACT 37
+Core GPA 3.55+SAT 400 / ACT 37

-GPA 3.00SAT 620 / ACT 52
+Core GPA 3.00SAT 620 / ACT 52

-GPA 2.50SAT 820 / ACT 68
+Core GPA 2.50SAT 820 / ACT 68

-GPA 2.30 (min)SAT 900 / ACT 75
+Core GPA 2.30 (full qualifier min)SAT 900 / ACT 75

 Warning: Academic eligibility is NON-NEGOTIABLE.
 No grades = no eligibility = no scholarship.
 Start building good habits NOW.
 Register with the NCAA Eligibility Center in 9th grade at eligibilitycenter.org.